ponchotitlan/nso-consistent-dev-environment/README.md

 ```

 ### 2. Download and install the official NSO Docker Image
-> For this demo, we will be using the NSO Production Docker Image for Free Trial.
-If you already have a commercial-use image installed in your development environment, you can skip [to this part of the guide]().
+> 💡 For this demo, we will be using the NSO Production Docker Image for Free Trial.
+If you already have a commercial-use image installed in your development environment, you can skip [to this part of the guide](https://github.com/ponchotitlan/nso-consistent-dev-environment/tree/main?tab=readme-ov-file#3-configure-requirementstxt).

 The official NSO Docker Image is not available in any public container repository.
 Therefore, it needs to be manually downloaded from the Cisco Software Central and installed in your environment.